Towards optimal doubly robust estimation of heterogeneous causal effects: General Pseudo-Outcome Regression

-In this section we give a general oracle inequality for two-stage regression estimators that regress estimated ``pseudo-outcomes'' on a covariate vector.
-The inequality relates the error of such a procedure to that of an oracle with access to the true, unknown outcome.
-We give a finite-sample bound on the corresponding gap in performance, which we show in the next section can be informative in practice, despite making minimal assumptions about the regression procedure itself.
-In addition to laying a foundation for the analysis of a doubly robust CATE estimator in the next section, the result should also be of independent interest in other problems involving regression with estimated or imputed outcomes \citep{fan1994censored, ai2003efficient, rubin2005general, rubin2006doubly, kennedy2017nonparametric}. \\
+In this section we lay out a framework for characterizing the error of general two-stage regression estimators that regress estimated ``pseudo-outcomes'' on a covariate vector.
+We define a new notion of stability (which we prove holds for generic linear smoothers, for example), and then show how this stability can be combined with a small-bias condition to yield oracle efficiency.
+In addition to laying a foundation for the analysis of a doubly robust CATE estimator in the next section, the result should also be of independent interest in other problems involving regression with estimated or imputed outcomes \citep{fan1994censored, ai2003efficient, rubin2005general, rubin2006doubly, kennedy2017nonparametric, bibaut2017data}. \\

-With a few exceptions, previous work on regression with estimated outcomes has not appeared to exploit sample splitting, and has largely focused on particular pseudo-outcomes, and particular regression estimators (in both stages); in contrast we lean on sample splitting in order to obtain a more general result that is agnostic about the methods used, beyond some basic stability conditions.
+With a few exceptions, previous work on regression with estimated outcomes has not appeared to exploit sample splitting, and has largely focused on particular pseudo-outcomes, and particular regression estimators (in both stages); in contrast we lean on sample splitting in order to obtain a more general result that is agnostic about the methods used, beyond a basic stability condition.
 Prominent examples of previous work include \citet{ai2003efficient}, \citet{rubin2005general}, and \citet{foster2019orthogonal}, all of which gave results for pseudo-outcomes of a general form. \citet{ai2003efficient} and \citet{rubin2005general} did not use sample splitting and so limited their attention to particular estimators. \citet{ai2003efficient} used sieves, and focused more on a finite-dimensional component appearing in the pseudo-outcome. \citet{rubin2005general} considered least squares, penalized methods, and linear smoothers in the second stage, while being agnostic about the first-stage regression.
 However, their error bounds do not allow one to exploit double robustness in the pseudo-outcome, which is a crucial advantage in practice and which our result does allow. \\